________________________________________________________________________________

 do math problems.
 It covers the sciences, mathematics, popular culture,

-music, sports and games, education, etc. Check out the Wolfram Alpha Examples page for use cases as well as this article, 10 Amazing Uses for Wolfram Alpha.
+music, sports and games, education, etc. Check out the Wolfram Alpha Examples page for use cases as well as this article, 10 Amazing Uses for Wolfram Alpha.12.
+Publish a Magazine

 There’s a lot of potential in Zeen,